IzzySoft/Adebar/doc/hints.md

     This creates the *script* to deal with "disabled components", plus the corresponding markup document, plus the markup document holding details on installed apps and their sources
+  * `MK_INSTALLLOC`: Deal with the default-install-location (where apps should be installed by default: 0=auto (system decides), 1=device, 2=sdcard).
+    Creates a 1-liner script to set that again.

 ## Shared Storage